jobcloud/Sylius/docs/book/orders/taxation.rst

    And my cart taxes should be "$1.87"

-If the TaxRate *will not be included* (``$taxRate->isIncludedInPrice()`` returns ``false``) then the price of ProductVariant will be shown without taxes, but when this ProductVariant will be added to cart taxes will be shown in the Taxes Total in the cart.
+If the TaxRate *will not be included* (``$taxRate->isIncludedInPrice()`` returns ``false``) then the price of ProductVariant will be shown without taxes, but when this ProductVariant will be added to the cart, taxes will be shown in the Taxes Total in the cart.
 See the Behat scenario below:

 .. code-block:: text